shiragelb/NCC-project/graphs/README.md

-# Israeli Education Reports - Graph Extraction Pipeline
+# NCC Reports - Graph Extraction Pipeline

 ## Project Overview

-This project extracts and processes graphs to tables from Israeli Ministry of Education annual reports spanning 2001-2023.
+This project extracts and processes graphs to tables from yearly reports spanning 2001-2023.
 The pipeline converts unstructured data from Word documents into structured CSV files, handling different document formats and using AI-powered redundancy detection to filter relevant graphs.

 ## Data Coverage